 Ages will be determined by a Universal Birthdate of December 31.
-Whatever age a competitor will be on December 31 will determine the age he/she will compete at the entire competition year (i.e., whatever the age is as of 12/31/15, will compete at from September 2015 through August 31, 2016).
+Whatever age a competitor will be on December 31 will determine the age he/she will compete at the entire competition year.

 Boys and Girls will not compete against each other.
 There shall be separate divisions for each.